miguel-sorrel/cdcatR/README.md

 #install.packages("devtools")
 devtools::install_github("miguel-sorrel/cdcatR")

-An stable version of cdcatR should be shortly available at CRAN.
+A stable version of cdcatR should be shortly available at CRAN.